 (3) Entering into a contract with the applicant would violate federal, Ohio or other state laws pertaining to the regulation of securities or the qualification of the authority's college savings programs under the Internal Revenue Code.

-(4) A proposed applicant, account owner (whether a purchaser or contributor) or beneficiary is not qualified under Chapter 3334. of the Revised Code or any rule adopted by the authority to participate in the authority's college savings programs..
+(4) A proposed applicant, account owner or beneficiary is not qualified under Chapter 3334. of the Revised Code or any rule adopted by the authority to participate in the authority's college savings programs..

 (5) The authority determines it would be advisable, in order to protect the actuarial soundness of the Ohio college savings program or for other reasons, to limit the number of tuition payment contracts.